Principal Investigator Training & Certification Tuition

 CH 13.
 Research Technologies & Innovation: Blockchain for Data Security; Wearables & Telemetry in Remote Trials; Gene‑Editing Protocols Build PI competence in emerging research technologies, blockchain, wearables, telemetry, and gene‑editing to secure data and support innovative trial designs.

-Final Review & ARPIC Exam: PI Exam Study Guide; ARPIC Certification Exam (50 Questions); 17.5 CME Handout Validate comprehensive PI competencies via study guide and certification exam; consolidate learning and secure CME credits.
+Final Review & ARPIC Exam: PI Exam Study Guide; ARPIC Certification Exam (50 Questions) Validate comprehensive PI competencies via study guide and certification exam; consolidate learning.

 Take the role-specific multi-specialty training program utilized by PIs to advance themselves and their site